compmus-ime-usp/drawing_with_fourier_series/README.md

 # Drawing With Fourier Series

-This project was made to make draws using the Fourier series given a signal representing the draw ordered points
+Create drawings by using the Fourier series to approximate a given signal, representing the ordered points of the drawing.

 ## Next Steps